-Cheetah (Acinonyx jubatus) is quite distinct from all other cats and looks more similar to a greyhound that a typical feline.
+Cheetah (Acinonyx jubatus) is quite distinct from all other cats and looks more similar to a greyhound than a typical feline.
 This is mainly due to a host of unique adaptations the cheetah developed to become the fastest mammal on earth.

 From the evolutionary perspective, the cheetah and the leopard are not closely related.
-The leopard (Panthera pardus) is part of the Big cat subfamily, closely related to the other members of Panthera genus – tiger, lion, snow leopard and jaguar.
+The leopard (Panthera pardus) is part of the Big cat subfamily, closely related to the other members of the Panthera genus – tiger, lion, snow leopard and jaguar.
 While the cheetah is the single member of the genus Acinonyx that belongs to the subfamily of small cats.
 Cheetah’s closest relatives are puma and jaguarundi.

 The family tree relationship also explains why cheetah can purr like most small cats, but can’t roar like the leopard and the other members of the Panthera genus (lion, tiger, snow leopard and jaguar).

 So how do you tell the difference between cheetah and leopard?
 The trick is knowing what the key differences are.